 • On an iPhone, choose your favorite time in Settings | Display & Brightness | Auto-Lock.

-• On a Windows PC, type sleep in the search bar at the bottom of the screen to find several options for Power & sleep settings.
+• On a Windows PC, type sleep in the search bar or magnifying glass 🔎 at the bottom of the screen to find several options for Power and battery settings.

 3. Use power-saver mode